Alt-F17/sf-study-tools/README.md

 3. Commit your changes (`git commit -m 'Add YourFeature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

-## License
-Distributed under the MIT License.
-See `LICENSE` for details.